mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-11-25-drawing-textures.md

   <figcaption>Refine brick edges using the pencil tool and a color that matches the cement.</figcaption>
 </figure>

+---

 ## Drawing Wood Grain

 Wood color varies quite a bit so I'm going to focus more on the process and less on the color.
-The basic idea is to lay down a medium base and then work lighter colors on top of it.
+The basic idea is to lay down a medium base coat and then work lighter colors on top of it.

 ### Selecting a Base Color